 And simply, Pinterest loves activity!
 Group boards tend to have better activity than our regular boards because they have multiple contributors!

 It’s not just all about activity, but also good engagement!
-Most group boards have their own rules, which require you to publish fresh content, don’t repeat any pins in a period of 30 days, for example, maximum pin 5 pins a day.
+Most group boards have their own rules, which require you to publish fresh content and don’t repeat any pins in a period of 30 days, for example, a maximum pin of 5 pins a day.

 Those rules will determine the user’s engagement, and this will create a platform of mutual sharing where you don’t only benefit from the added exposure of adding your pins there, but you are seeing good engagement from other contributors as well.